Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Analysis of elastic pp scattering data

+It means that the hadronic phase given by \cref{eq:ampl_n_zeta_gen} is strongly constrained under the given conditions and it has only one free parameter $\zeta_0$ which may be fitted to experimental data together with other free parameters specifying the modulus of \ampl{N}.

-The fitted values of all free parameters are in \cref{tab:pp_central} for both the effective electric form factor (Fit~I) and effective electromagnetic form factor (Fit~II).
-Both the fits are quite straightforward (the functional $t$-dependence of the ``standard'' phase is very limited) and very similar. \Cref{fig:pp53gev_central_dsdt} shows fitted elastic pp differential cross section $\dcs{\text{C+N}}$ together with corresponding Coulomb $\dcs{\text{C}}$ and hadronic $\dcs{\text{N}}$ differential cross sections.
-The corresponding elastic hadronic amplitudes for both the fits have dominant imaginary parts in the large region of $t$ around forward direction which decrease with increasing $|t|$ and vanish in the diffraction dip (as commonly assumed).
-The phases $\phase$ corresponding to the Fits~I and II are pictured in \cref{fig:pp53gev_zeta_multi} (dotted lines).
+Fit~1 has been quite straight forward (due to the fact that $t$-dependence of the ``standard'' phase is strongly constrained).
+Fitted values of all the free parameters specifying the elastic hadronic amplitude at 52.8~GeV are in \cref{tab:pp53gev_pp8000gev_ff_eff}. \Cref{fig:pp53gev_1b_dsdt} shows fitted elastic pp differential cross section $\dcs{\text{C+N}}$ together with corresponding Coulomb $\dcs{\text{C}}$ and hadronic $\dcs{\text{N}}$ differential cross sections.
+The phase $\phase$ corresponding to the amplitude is pictured in \cref{fig:pp53gev_zeta_multi} (dotted lines).
+The diffractive slope $B(t)$ calculated with the help of \cref{eq:slope} is shown in \cref{fig:pp53gev_diffractive_slope_multi} (dotted lines).

+The corresponding elastic hadronic amplitudes for both the fits have dominant imaginary parts in the large region of $t$ around forward direction which decrease with increasing $|t|$ and vanish in the diffraction dip (as commonly assumed), see Fit~1 in \cref{fig:pp53gev_ffeff_im}.
+The corresponding real parts of \ampl{N} change sign at $|t| \approx 0.35$~GeV$^2$ as motivated by the asymptotic theorem of Martin, see Fit~1 in \cref{fig:pp53gev_ffeff_re}.

-Determined values of several physically interesting quantities calculated from the fitted hadronic amplitude for each fit may be found in \cref{tab:pp_central}.
-The total hadronic cross section $\CS[etype=tot]$ has been calculated using the optical theorem~\refp{eq:optical_theorem}, integrated elastic hadron cross section $\CS[etype=el]$ using the first equation in \cref{eq:cs_el_integ_b} and inelastic $\CS[etype=inel]$ as their difference.
-The values of quantities $\CS[etype=tot]$, $\rho(t\!=\!0)$ and $B(t\!=\!0)$ in \cref{tab:pp_central} may be compared to similar values
+Determined values of several physically interesting quantities calculated from the fitted hadronic amplitude corresponding to Fit~1 may be found in \cref{tab:pp53gev_pp8000gev_ff_eff}.
+The total hadronic cross section $\CS[etype={tot,N}]$ has been calculated using the optical theorem~\refp{eq:optical_theorem}, integrated elastic hadron cross section $\CS[etype={el,N}]$ using the first equation in \cref{eq:cs_el_integ_b} and inelastic $\CS[etype=inel]$ as their difference.

-determined earlier in \cite{Amaldi1978} (see also \cite{Amaldi1977}) on the basis of the simplified WY formula~\refp{eq:simplifiedWY}.
-However, the simplified WY complete amplitude~\refp{eq:simplifiedWY} has been applied to only in the very narrow region $|t| \in \langle 0.00126, 0.01)\;\; \text{GeV}^{-2}$, while the Fits~I and II have been performed in much broader measured region of $|t| \in \langle 0.00126, 9.75 \rangle$ GeV$^2$.
-While in~\cref{eq:simplifiedWY} it has been assumed that $\phase$ and $B(t)$ are $t$-independent these quantities are $t$-dependent in the Fits~I and II, see the graps in \cref{fig:pp53gev_zeta_multi,fig:pp53gev_diffractive_slope_multi} (the dotted lines). \Cref{fig:pp53gev_diffractive_slope_multi} clearly shows that diffractive slope is not constant in the analyzed region of $t$; therefore one of the assumptions used in derivation of simplified WY complete amplitude \refp{eq:simplifiedWY} is not fulfilled.
-This simplified WY complete amplitude can be hardly used for the correct analysis of experimental $\frac{\text{d} \sigma}{\text{d}t}$ data.